Friday, December 27, 2024

 Who and what is blocking the work of anti-corruption authorities in Ukraine

 When the media or politicians talked about the fight against corruption in recent months, they mostly talked about corruption investigations or cases in the courts.
-And this is not surprising: in the maelstrom of war, the demand of Ukrainians for fair punishment has grown significantly - both when it comes to state traitors or gunners, and when it comes to bribe-takers.
+And this is not surprising: in the maelstrom of war, the Ukrainians’ demand for fair punishment has grown significantly - both when it comes to state traitors or gunners, and when it comes to bribe-takers.

 However, the issue of anti-corruption is much broader and covers much more things that can ensure real success in such a fight.
 And here not only results are important, but also the ability to achieve them in general, because without ability there can be no talk of effectiveness.
 It is in order to understand the capabilities of the anti-corruption ecosystem that Transparency International Ukraine conducted a second study of the management and interaction of anti-corruption infrastructure bodies, which covers almost three years of their activity (2021-2023).
 So how do the capabilities of anti-corruption agencies match the results?